RodolphePoon/front-interview/README.md

 Table Cells should have dynamic backgound color based on the following conditions :

-- Grey if the account id blocked
+- Grey if the account is blocked
 - Red if the account iban is not FR
 - Orange if the account balance is negative